 - Light refreshments may be served.
 Meal preparation is not allowed.
 Sink, counters, and tables must be left clean and in an orderly condition.
 All trash resulting from serving of refreshments must be removed from the premises by the organization.

-- Groups or organizations are liable for all costs that would be incurred by the library to have the meeting room cleaned, or for damage to or theft of library property caused by persons attending the meeting.
+- Groups or organizations are liable for all costs that may be incurred by the Library to have the meeting room cleaned, or for damage to or theft of library property caused by persons attending the meeting or event.

 - If the group or organization using the room desires to use the ceiling-mounted data projector, screen and laptop accessible podium, it is advisable that they receive instructions on doing so at least 2-3 days prior to the event planned.

 - Notice of cancellation should be made as soon as possible in advance of the meeting.